Telecominfraproject/wlan-docs/sdk-installation/overview.md

 The repository is managed using branches where:

-* main branch: contains references to the latest development SDK images&#x20;
+* main branch: contains references to the latest development SDK images
 * release/v\* branch: contains image references specific to the release artifacts.
-For example: release/v2.4.0 branch will contain references to SDK images related to 2.4.0 release candidates (RC) and GA. &#x20;
+For example: release/v2.4.0 branch will contain references to SDK images related to 2.4.0 release candidates (RC) and GA.